 - Download city and metro maps to your phone for offline access.

 - Make a list of your must-dos and plot them out on Google Maps.
 I’m not suggesting you create a detailed itinerary (like mine).
-Just take advantage of Google’s ‘Your Places’ feature and create a Saved list.
+Just take advantage of Google’s Saved list feature.

 - Check the hours for any attractions you want to visit.
 How bummed would you be showing up to the Louvre on a Tuesday (when it’s closed!!)??